 I hope this list is helpful to anyone out there looking for some Charlotte Mason kindergarten ideas!
 If you’re not sure how to spread all of this out over 36 weeks, I do also offer a Charlotte Mason-Inspired Kindergarten Curriculum in ebook and printed form as well!

 …Morning Time tips, with information about why Morning Time can be helpful, a sample of what we did during our own Morning Time, and ideas for how to implement it.

 …supply lists, including everything you’ll need for the science projects, math activities, and handicrafts over the course of the year as well as broken down each week.
 I included this because it is one thing that always keeps me from being more efficient in my homeschooling.
 I find that if I have all of the supplies I need before a term, or even before a week starts, I’m much more likely to do them rather than scrambling around at the last second to get everything together!

-…term overview schedules, in the Ambleside Online format with books and activities listed for history, geography, nature study, science, literature, poetry, math, and handicrafts.
+…term overview schedules, with books and activities listed for history, geography, nature study, science, literature, poetry, math, picture study, composer study, hymn, folksong, and handicrafts.

 You can pick up your own copy of the curriculum below!